bredele/artery/Readme.md

 ### Structure

+Artery reduces the complexity of your webapp by splitting it into small components (or apps).
+Each piece live by its own and is totally independant from an other. **Removing a piece doesn't break the others.**

+A piece communicate with an other through an event bus.

 ### Maintainability

+Artery isn't tight coupled to libraries.
+You can decide to switch from using jQuery to Zepto, Backbone to Angular or something entirely different.
+Artery's flexibility will save you some precious time.

+Artery acts as a valve, it's just the entry point of your component and doesn't force you to write

 ### Reusability

+Artery makes easy to reuse small components or apps like express do with middlewares.

+ > Think of the chat app in Gmail.

 **Don't be a fool!** There is great tools out there such as Backbone, Angular or Ember, but none of them give a structure to your web application.
 Because doing a scalable application is way more complicated than doing a todo list, you should take the time to architecture it.